But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 This'll work, but does it actually save us any time?

 We can think of this two ways.

 First approach: use the length of the list.

 Second approach: maintain a k-wide "stick" in one walk down the list.

-In either approach, make sure to check if k is greater than the length of the linked list!
-That's bad input, and we'll want to raise an error.
+In either approach, make sure to check if $k is greater than the length of the linked list!
+That's bad input, and we'll want to throw an exception.

 Both approaches use time and space.

 But the second approach is fewer steps since it gets the answer "in one pass," right?
 Wrong.